thekingmtg/freewpc/machine/dm/dm.md

 # These are additional test items that should appear in the TESTS menu.
 ##########################################################################
 [tests]
-#magnet:
 #claw:
 diverter: 	#autogenerated-test, see defintion in [templates] section.
+elevator:	#autogenerated-test, see defintion in [templates] section.

 ##########################################################################